Frequently Asked Questions

 How do I join?

 First look at our home page for details of our upcoming local, away and social meets; also weekly climbing wall sessions and Thursday walks.
 You’re welcome to come any of our meets to see if the club suits you.
 Contact us before you come on your first meet so we know to keep an eye out for you.
-You will also be asked by the Membership Secretary or the meet leader to complete an online Meet Attendance Registration form for insurance purposes.
+You will also be asked by the Membership Secretary or the meet leader to complete the Prospective membership request form below.
 You will then become a probationary member of the Club and have access to the WhatsApps groups.
 You will be eligible to apply for full membership within 3 months.